YerevaNN/SciERC/README.md

 * The parameter `main_metrics` can be selected from coref, ner, relation or any combination of the three, such as coref_ner_relation and indicates the F1 score for weightedaveraged F1 score for multiple tasks.
 The model is tuned and saved based on the resulting F1 score.
 * The parameters `ner_weight`, `coref_weight` and `relation_weight` are weights for the multi-task objective.
 If set the weight to 0 then the task is not trained.
 * Choose an experiment that you would like to run, e.g. `scientific_best_ner`

 * For a single-machine experiment, run the following two commands:
 	* `python singleton.py <experiment>`

+* For a single-machine experiment, run the following two commands:
+        * `python singleton.py <experiment>`
         * `python evaluator.py <experiment>`